gcallah/SoftwareEngineering/md/chap2.md

 is the stage where developers will figure out and outline what features are required by stakeholders.
-The result of this process is to create documentation that stakeholders understand and add upon to aid developers know what features they (the developers) need to create to meet the needs of the client.
+The result of this process is to create documentation that stakeholders understand and add upon to aid developers to know what features they (the developers) need to create to meet the needs of the client.
 Software specification can be visualized as the top 3 bubbles in figure 2.4.

 Note that stakeholder requirements and whereas system requirements